A history of film exhibition relating to the banner image above, including the Frizzell and Baldwin movie shows, is found in “Rurban Outfitters.”

 Select Publications Relating to the Project:

-2018, Jeffrey Klenotic, “Rurban Outfitters: Cinema and Rural Cultural Development in New Hampshire’s North Country, 1896-1917,” Cinema Outside the City: Rural Cinemagoing from a Global Perspective, Palgrave MacMillan, Daniela Treveri-Gennari, Catherine O’Rawe & Danielle Hipkins, eds. (in press).
+2018, Jeffrey Klenotic, “Rurban Outfitters: Cinema and Rural Cultural Development in New Hampshire’s North Country, 1896-1917,” Cinema Outside the City: Rural Cinemagoing from a Global Perspective, Palgrave MacMillan, Daniela Treveri-Gennari, Catherine O’Rawe & Danielle Hipkins, eds., pp. 91-113 (find online).

 2014, Jeffrey Klenotic, “Space, Place and the Female Film Exhibitor: The Transformation of Cinema in Small Town New Hampshire During the 1910s,” Locating the Moving Image: New Approaches to Film and Place, Indiana University (Spatial Humanities Series), Julia Hallam & Les Roberts, eds., 44-79 (find online).

 2013, Jeffrey Klenotic, “From Mom-and-Pop to Paramount-Publix: Selling the Community on the Benefits of National Theater Chains,” Watching Films: New Perspectives on Movie-Going, Exhibition and Reception, Intellect, University of Chicago, Albert Moran & Karina Aveyard, eds., 189-208 (find online).

 2011, Jeffrey Klenotic,“Putting Cinema History on the Map: Using GIS to Explore the Spatiality of Cinema,” Explorations in New Cinema History, Wiley-Blackwell, Richard Maltby, Daniel Biltereyst & Philippe Meers, eds., 58-84 (find online).